Xiii11/p8105_hw3_xp2213/p8105homework3.md

 <img src="p8105homework3_files/figure-gfm/unnamed-chunk-7-1.png" width="90%" />

-For the first category, “Less than high school,” the overall daily total activity appears to be low for both male and female participants, with most data points falling below 50 in total activities.
-Both genders show a slight decrease in activity as they age.
-The trend lines indicate that women maintain slightly higher daily activity in middle and older ages, while male participants tend to have higher activity levels in younger age groups.

-For participants with “High school equivalent” degrees, activity levels remain low for both males and females.
-Activity decreases with age for both genders.
-The trend lines suggest that there are no large differences between men and women, although men’s activity levels continue to decline more consistently compared to women as they age.

-In the last category, “More than high school,” both genders display higher overall activity levels compared to the other two categories, particularly among the younger participants.
-Women between the ages of 20 and 60 show higher activity levels compared to men with the same education level.
-The trend lines indicate a decline in men’s total activity levels around the age of 40, while women in this group remain consistently more active across all ages.

-In general, total activity levels decrease with age across all education categories.
-The differences between genders are relatively small, but participants with higher education levels tend to have higher total activity levels overall.
+For the first category, “Less than high school,” as age rises, overall activity gradually decreases for both males and females.
+Females show more variability in activity levels at later ages, whereas males tend to start with higher overall activity at earlier ages.
+However, by the time they are 60 years old and beyond, the gap between males and females narrows considerably.
+For participants with “High school equivalent” degrees, the overall activity of females peaks more prominently at the age of 30, after which it gradually decreases.
+In contrast, males experience a more extensive peak in their activity levels between the ages of 30 and 50, after which they drastically decrease.
+In this educational group, females are often more active than males.
+In the last category, “More than high school,” activity levels for both sexes are comparatively constant from early years until about age 60, at which point they noticeably decline.
+While in younger age groups, women seem to be more active than men, the pattern gradually reverses in middle age and then levels off as both sexes get older.

 ## Section 4: 24Hr activity patterns by education level and gender